petershin/liferay-learn/docs/liferay-cloud/latest/en/migrating-to-liferay-cloud/creating-data-backup-files.md

 Make sure your database is compatible with PostgreSQL 15.
 You can use a tool like [pgloader](https://pgloader.io/) to convert other database formats to PostgreSQL.
 However, you must take care to ensure the created database includes the correct data types and all relevant database objects (tables, indexes, and rules).

-You should generally run Liferay with all your custom modules against an empty PostgreSQL 15 database to create the initial schema, and use that as the basis for your database conversion.
+You should run Liferay with all your custom modules against an empty PostgreSQL 15 database to create the initial schema, and use that as the basis for your database conversion.
 Then you can move your data into the new database tables with a tool like `pgloader`.

 Here are some important considerations when converting your database:

-* Liferay tables must all be created in the `public` schema.
+* All Liferay tables must be created in the `public` schema.

-* Database columns storing boolean (true/false) data should be created with the `boolean` data type, not using `tinyint` or `smallint`.
+* Create boolean (true/false) database columns data with the `boolean` data type, not `tinyint` or `smallint`.

 * If your application uses custom object tables, these tables are not created automatically if you initialize an empty PostgreSQL database.
 Instead, you must export and import these objects to ensure they're included in the new schema.

 * Some object tables for system objects are created using a company ID field in the name.
 Check these object tables and adjust all of them with a company ID in the name to match your source database's company ID.

-* Liferay uses PostgreSQL rules to properly handle large objects in the database.
+* Liferay uses PostgreSQL rules to handle large objects in the database properly.
 Make sure you include the same rules defined [here](https://github.com/liferay/liferay-portal/blob/master/portal-impl/src/com/liferay/portal/dao/db/PostgreSQLDB.java#L44-L59).

-* If you rely on any custom tables not part of Liferay's schema, you must devise a solution to migrate each of those tables specifically.
+* If you rely on custom tables not part of Liferay's schema, you must devise a solution to migrate each of those tables.

 * Check your application for any custom logic that leverages proprietary database features (e.g., functions or stored procedures).
 For example, MySQL database functions like `DAY` or `GROUP_CONCAT` don't work in PostgreSQL, so you must use alternatives.